 See also, CSDE’s SLD/Dyslexia Assessment Resource Guide, created in response to requests from educators and administrators from local education agencies (LEAs) seeking information about appropriate assessment options for the identification of SLD/Dyslexia and other reading-related learning disabilities.

 Literacy How offers Comprehensive Reading Evaluations for struggling readers to help parents determine the best next steps for their child.
 To find qualified evaluators for students living outside of Connecticut, Literacy How recommends contacting the local branch of Decoding Dyslexia or other state dyslexia organizations.
 Read Evaluating Your Child for Dyslexia.

 NEW!
 Orton-Gillingham Classroom Educator Certification

-“Orton-Gillingham is an instructional approach intended primarily for use with persons who have difficulty with reading, spelling, and writing of the sort associated with dyslexia.
+“Orton-Gillingham (O-G) is an instructional approach intended primarily for use with persons who have difficulty with reading, spelling, and writing of the sort associated with dyslexia.
 It is most properly understood and practiced as an approach, not a method, program, system or technique.”
 Literacy How now offers Orton-Gillingham Classroom Educator Certification to school districts and schools.